- by Daniel

 Plus it'll make your car seat feel a whole lot nicer to sit in too.

-So one of these pillows makes a great gift for anyone with sciatic pain from driving and the ComfiLife Gel Coccyx Cushion is my top choice.
+So one of these pillows makes a great gift for anyone with sciatic pain from driving and the Coop Home Goods seat cushion is my top choice.

-As this one is made from gel-infused memory foam so it won't overheat meaning you won't get a hot and sweaty butt while sitting on it.
+As this one is made from a ventilated bamboo charcoal memory foam, meaning it won't overheat and you won't get a hot and sweaty butt while sitting on it.

 And the memory foam is great for providing cushioning comfort to a hard car seat which helps to absorb any shocks from the road while driving too.